LucaFilipozzi/mod_auth_override/README.md

 It is assumed that the request header used with AuthOverride will be set by [mod_auth_cas][2].

-For example, suppose that he orginal value of REMOTE\_USER as set by [mod_auth_cas][2] might be 'alice' but the value desired by the application is 'alice@example.com' and that this desired value is available as CAS\_eduPersonPrincipalName in the request headers; then the configuration
+For example, suppose that the orginal value of REMOTE\_USER as set by [mod_auth_cas][2] might be 'alice' but the value desired by the application is 'alice@example.com' and that this desired value is available as CAS\_eduPersonPrincipalName in the request headers; then the configuration